THE SUZUKI ASSOCIATION OF UTAH

 184.108.40.206 Current Regions

 The current Regions are listed on our website at www.suzukimusicutah.org.

 A SAU member residing outside of the designated SAU Instrument Regions and Regional Subdivisions may be designated as a Member at Large.

 Section 2.1 - Membership

-Membership in the Organization shall be open to all who are interested in the purposes of the Corporation as set forth in the Articles of Incorporation.
-The Board of Directors may establish classes of membership and dues (or exemptions from dues) for each class, at its sole discretion.
+Membership in SAU shall be open to all who are interested in the purposes of the Corporation as set forth in the Articles of Incorporation.
+The Executive Board may establish classes of membership and dues (or exemptions from dues) for each class, at its sole discretion.

 Section 2.2 - Classes of Membership